Consensys/doc.tessera/docs/HowTo/Configure/Enclave.md

 ```

 !!! info "Considerations when not using the tessera-app JAR"
-    The `tessera-app-[version]-app.jar` contains everything needed to run a transaction manager or remote HTTP enclave.
+    The `tessera-app-[version]-app.jar` can be used to run a complete privacy manager (transaction manager and enclave as a single process), a standalone transaction manager, or a remote HTTP enclave.

     For a more tailored remote HTTP enclave deployment, the `enclave-jaxrs-[version]-server.jar` can be used.
 This contains only the core resources necessary to start a remote HTTP enclave.

-    If using key vault-stored keys, the corresponding JAR must be included on the classpath; for example:
+    If using key vault-stored keys, the corresponding key vault JAR must be included on the classpath; for example:

     ```shell
     # start the enclave